Amitnaik003/Dairy_Service/Readme.md

 ---

-## The 4-Tier Architecture

-When you ask for a "strict 4-tier architecture", you are asking to separate your code into 4 distinct "Class Libraries" (folders).
-We do this so that the code doesn't become one giant, messy file.
-Every folder has a very strict job, and they are only allowed to talk to specific people.

 ### 1. `Dairy.DMO` (Data Model Objects) 🍅
 **Analogy:** The Raw Ingredients.
 - **What it does:** This folder just holds simple definitions of what your data looks like *exactly* as it is stored in the database.